firstruner/Framework_PHP_PartialsClass/README.md

 ⚓ StandardPHP_LoadDependency method :\
 >ℹ️ This method try to load as 'require' a specific php file path\
 >✏️ paths : Specify path who must be load - String - No default value, Required\
+>🔔 Only available from static class - work also when FluentClass is consume

 ⚓ Clear method :\
 >ℹ️ This method clear Loader parameters\

 ⚓ GetLastDependenciesCount method :\
 >ℹ️ This method return dependencies who were well loaded\
+>🔔 Only available from static class - work also when FluentClass is consume

 ⚓ SetLogActivation method :\
 >ℹ️ This method specify if Loader use a log during loading\